azadbolour/eagerwords.com/README.md

 The project defines a board game API, and client and server implementations for it.
 The precursor to EagerWords (the github _baordgame_ project) included two server implementations of the API, one in Haskell and one in Scala.
 At present EagerWords includes just a Scala implementation.
-While not yet in our road plan, it is intended to port the original _boardgame_ Haskell server to some future version of EagerWords (likely a subsequent version that implements a multi-player game).

-EagerWords is being developed on the MAC OS/X 10.9+, deployed on a Linux Amazon EC2 instance, and accessed through modern browsers (including tablet browsers but not on small-screen smarphones).
+EagerWords is being developed on the MAC OS/X 10.9+, deployed on AWS, and accessed through modern browsers (including tablet browsers but not on small-screen smarphones).
 There are currently no plans for native iPhone of Android client as the smart phone screens are generally too small for this particular  game to be played well on it with touch.

 ## Getting Started in Development